Skip to Content

 If you make a visit to Yorktown Beach, time it so you can have lunch or dinner at the Yorktown Pub.
 I admit it looks like a hole-in-the-wall.
 But everything they do with crab, clams, oysters and shrimp is good.
 They have fried-seafood baskets and plenty of options for family members who don’t like fish.
 We went with crab dip, steamed clams and fried oysters and were pleased with the lot.

-Chowning’s Tavern is right on Colonial Williamsburg’s main thorougfare, which might make you wonder if it’s too touristy to be good.
-Well, it is touristy but it also is very good.
+Chowning’s Tavern is right on Colonial Williamsburg’s main thoroughfare, which might make you wonder if it’s too touristy to be good.
+Well, it is touristy, but it is also very good.
 Look for items like Brunswick stew, Welsh rarebit, pasties and a low-country shrimp boil, which evoke the time and place Chowning’s is recreating.
-Also, reenactors come through the tavern to play music or act out brief scenes of Colonial tavern life.
-So if you don’t buy tickets to Colonial Williamsburg it’s a way to have a taste of that experience.

-You’ll probably find yourself in Merchant’s Square at some point during your visit.
-I tried a few of the restaurants here and they were all solidly good.
 The standout for me was Berret’s Seafood Restaurant for its friendly service and outstanding she-crab soup is outstanding.
 The fried oysters, steamed shrimp and shrimp quesadillas (when they have them) are good, too.
 Plus, the kids’ menu offers a crab cake, shrimp and salmon along with the usual items.

-if you are there on a chilly night, try the Dog Street Pub, which has a very satisfying ham-enriched split pea soup and reliable fish & chips.
+if you are there on a chilly night, try the DoG Street Pub, which has a very satisfying ham-enriched split pea soup and reliable fish & chips.

 If you need something easy and are staying at any of the Colonial Williamsburg collection of hotels, drop into Huzzah’s, the onsite restaurant at Williamsburg Woodlands.
 It has good pub food with some southern dishes mixed in and a nice selection of local beer.
-All the kids in the place seemed to be enjoying the make-your-own pizza option.
-We were among parents who were talking about their day and relaxing with a cocktail or regional ale while their kids made smiley faces with pepperoni.

 Pin it for later!